China school locks down children after one Covid case

 According to local site Jimu News, the school principal finally emerged at around 23:30 local time (15:30 GMT) and told waiting parents that some children would have to go into quarantine.

 They were then asked to pack clothes for the children, who would have to spend the night at school.
-The principle added that they would be released the next day when the results were out, the report added.
+The principal added that they would be released the next day when the results were out, the report added.

 It is not clear how many students were affected by this but a news report by the Falun-gong linked New Tang Dynasty Television outlet reported that 35 students were eventually taken away into quarantine.